sdegra1975/doltcqrs/README.md

 <img height="100" src="./docs/Dolt-Logo@3x.svg"/>

-# Dolt is Git for Data!
+# DoltCqrs is Git for Data with faster reads using the CQRS pattern!

-Dolt is a SQL database that you can fork, clone, branch, merge, push and pull just like a Git repository.
+DoltCqrs is a SQL database that you can fork, clone, branch, merge, push and pull just like a Git repository.
 Connect to Dolt just like any MySQL database to run queries or update the data using SQL commands.
 Use the command line interface to import CSV files, commit